Gateway/Router Performance Measurements

-Signalling and voice that traverse through various network elements including gateways, routers, and switches may suffer impairments in voice delay, voice quality, signalling delay, and congestion.
+Signaling and voice that traverse through various network elements including gateways, routers, and switches may suffer impairments in voice delay, voice quality, signaling delay, and congestion.
 Performance measurement tools can help quantify the degradation whether occurring in individual elements or in the end to end path.

 The traffic which traverses through a Router/Gateway can be captured at both TDM and IP interfaces simultaneously (synchronized to a common clock) and stored in a common codec format e.g. *.pcm.
 These captured voice segments can be further processed using GL's Delay and Voice analysis applications: